Ruiqi327/SAINA/README.md

   pages={1-1},
   doi={10.1109/LCSYS.2024.3449287}}
 ```
-If you have any problem reading this code, feel free to e-mail me at zhouruiqi@stu.scu.edu.cn, and I am also looking forward to coordination with you!
+If you have any problem reading this code, feel free to e-mail me at zhouruiqi@stu.scu.edu.cn, and I am also looking forward to cooperation with you!